March 10, 2017

-This Fund, established through the generosity of the Lee and Li Foundation, is intended to provide support for HLS students from any HLS degree program engaged in term time or summer public interest research or work pertaining to Taiwan, the People’s Republic of China or Hong Kong.
-The funding can be a supplement to Summer Public Interest Funding and other established Law School vehicles, or can be awarded for projects that may not fit into the contours of established HLS fellowship programs, but it is not intended to replace or supplement the Public Interest Venture Fund fellowships.
-The activity may include writing a paper but it should principally concern public interest matters.
+This fund, established through the generosity of the Lee and Li Foundation, is intended to provide support for HLS students from any HLS degree program engaged in term time or summer public interest research or work pertaining to Taiwan, the People’s Republic of China or Hong Kong.
+The funding can be used to support Summer Public Interest Funding (SPIF)and other established Law School vehicles, or can be awarded for projects that may not fit into the contours of established HLS fellowship programs, but it is not intended to replace or supplement the Public Service Venture Fund fellowships.
+The activity may include writing a paper but it must concern public interest matters.

-Students receiving this funding are required to write a short report regarding their work for transmission to the donor.
+Students receiving this funding are required to write a short report regarding their work to be submitted within a month of the completion of their work for transmission to the donor.